 Highs / Treble

 The highs can be categorized as bright, and can be even made brighter and clearer by sealing the vents on the back.
-These highs are actually very impressive compared to notoriously dark and muffled earphones like the VE Monk Plus and K's K300, and even brighter than the classic VE Monk.
+These highs are actually very impressive compared to relatively dark and muffled earphones like the VE Monk Plus and K's K300, and even brighter than the classic VE Monk.

 Exposed back vents: